Endowment (philosophy): Description

-Endowment either innate or acquired varies among individuals and societies.
-Each individual consist of their own body and mind from birth until they become socially incorporated in communities where culture is learned and communal living is inevitable.
+Endowment, either innate or acquired, varies among individuals and societies.
+Each individual consists of their own body and mind from birth until they become socially incorporated in communities where culture is learned and communal living is inevitable.
 This enables people to live together despite their different set of innate capacities.
 The necessity of living together as groups in order to thrive is part of individuals' acquired capacities.

 The epistemological nature of human endowment can be explored through the state of nature theory with the focus on self-interested individuals and the creation of states.
 Human endowment is also inclusive in the theories of human nature exploring individuals' rational and social behaviours.

 History

 In-depth analysis of human endowment is attributed to theories and perceptions of human evolution.